-Göcek is a port town in the Fethiye district of Turkey.
+Göcek a small town in the Fethiye district in Muğla Province, Turkey.
+Well known for sailing and yacht charter holidays.
 It sits between the Mediterranean towns of Fethiye and Dalyan on the Turkish Riviera.
 Because of its location in a sheltered bay, the port enjoys many visitors, most of whom come to enjoy sailing.

 The coves and Mediterranean island of Göcek form a hidden paradise, with fresh green pine forests, clear Mediterranean water, and attractive beaches.
 Amongst these is the long sandy beach of Sarıgerme.
 Beyond Sarıgerme is the protected beach of Iztuzu in the Mediterranean Dalyan Delta.
 In the opposite direction is the famous beach at Ölüdeniz.
 The port´s promenade has many good quality restaurants, cafés, and bars.

 In 1988, Göcek was declared a Registered Area of Special Protection.
 Göcek benefits from the necessary infrastructure, capacity, and amenities expected in a Mediterranean centre for tourism.
 However, it remains charming and more secluded than some other Mediterranean touristic areas of Turkey.